larry156/CS1XA3/Project03/README.md

 **Description**:

 The login functionality has been left more or less identical to the given template.
 It is displayed in `login.djhtml`, and is rendered by `login_view`.
-Logging in makes a POST request to `/e/yaol13/` which is handled by `login_view`, and if the user successfully logs in, they are redirected to `/e/yaol13/social/messages/`.
+Logging in makes a POST request to `/e/yaol13/` which is handled by `login_view` in `login/views.py`, and if the user successfully logs in, they are redirected to `/e/yaol13/social/messages/`.

 The signup/user creation functionality utilizes Django's built-in `UserCreationForm` as a base, but the HTML has been altered, which you can see in `signup.djhtml`.
-`signup.djhtml` is rendered by `signup_view`, and the HTML form makes a POST request to `/e/yaol13/signup`, which is handled by `signup_view`.
+`signup.djhtml` is rendered by `signup_view`, and the HTML form makes a POST request to `/e/yaol13/signup`, which is handled by `signup_view` in `login/views.py`.
 If the form is valid, a new UserInfo object is created with the given username and password, and the new user is automatically logged in.

 **Exceptions**: